This ancient Aramaic ditty begins the Passover story as told in the Haggada, the traditional text commonly accepted as the guide for the seder ritual.

 Nothing about the story of the enslaved people of Israel escaping their bondage is predictable or straightforward.
 The steps are many and strange, and the people are called on to follow Moses’ instructions as God inspires him.
-However, throughout the process, there are many skeptics, even among the Israelites.
+However, there were many skeptics throughout the process, even among the Israelites.
 And Moses himself challenges his God, wondering what exactly is going on!
-Here is what the Torah text reports after Moses’ first encounter with the Pharoh, asking him to give his subjects a break, to release them to worship their God in the desert and instead, the Pharoh increases their burden, insisting that now the slaves will have to provide the straw for making bricks themselves.
+Here is what the Torah text reports after Moses’ first encounter with the Pharoh, asking him to give his subjects a break, to release them to worship their God in the desert and instead, the Pharoh increases their burden, insisting that now the enslaved people will have to provide the straw for making bricks themselves.

 “Moses returned to the Lord and said, ‘O Lord!
 Why have You harmed these people?
 Why have You sent me?
 Since I have come to Pharaoh to speak in Your name.
 He has harmed these people, and You have not saved Your people.” *1

-The technical, i.e halachic/rabbinic definition of matzah, is “a mixture of flour and water that is mixed and allowed to sit for no longer than 18 minutes”.
-If the water and the flour are left to sit any longer than eighteen minutes, it can not be considered “kosher” matzah.
+The technical, halachic/rabbinic definition of matzah is “a mixture of flour and water that is mixed and allowed to sit for no longer than 18 minutes”.
+Therefore, if the water and the flour are left to sit any longer than eighteen minutes, it can not be considered “kosher” matzah.

 What does this definition of matzah have to do with freedom?
 Indeed what does grain have to do with freedom?